 So, a few of us have started a Facebook group, Volochisk Descendants, where we are fundraising to pay for researchers and translators for Jewish Volochisk records.
 So far we’ve hired a researcher to go to the Zhitomir archives, where he photographed the 1850 Volochisk revision list, and he’s just finished translating the entire thing for us.
 The translation is available to contributors to the project.

 Translation is laborious and expensive, and donations are appreciated, and all donations go entirely for paying the translator.
-If you’re able to donate to the project, you can make a donation via Paypal, and I’ll send you a copy of the 1850 revision list.
-Contact me if you’d rather send a check.
+If you’re able to donate to the project, you can make a donation via Paypal.
+I’ll send a copy of the 1850 revision list for all donations of $50 or more.
+Contact me if you’d rather send a check or donate via Zelle or Transferwise.

 Below are the surnames found on the 1811 and 1850 revision lists.
 Note that these have been translated phonetically, so if they don’t match the spelling you were expecting, don’t worry.